ozwaldorf/lutgen-rs/docs/README.md

 **Available positional items:**
 - _`PALETTE`_ &mdash;
-  Builtin or custom palette to use.

-  Custom palettes can be added to `$LUTGEN_DIR` or `<CONFIG DIR>/lutgen`.
+  Palette to use.
+Custom palettes can be added to `~/.lutgen` or `$LUTGEN_DIR`.
-  - Linux: `/home/alice/.config/lutgen`
-  - macOS: `/Users/Alice/Library/Application Support/lutgen`
-  - Windows: `C:\Users\Alice\AppData\Roaming\lutgen`

-  Names are case-insensitive and parsed from the file stem, minus any file extensions.
-For example, `~/.config/lutgen/My-palette.txt` would be avalable to use as `my-palette`.
+  Custom palette names are case-insensitive and parsed from the file stem.
+For example, `~/.lutgen/my-palette.txt` would be avalable to use as `my-palette`.